Empowering Indigenous Knowledge and advancing IP systems

 WIPO Diplomatic Conference on Genetic Resources and Associated Traditional Knowledge

-A landmark Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge was agreed among members of the World Intellectual Property Organization (WIPO) in Geneva, Switzerland in May 2024.
-This historical treaty is the first in WIPO to specifically cover Intellectual Property and Traditional Knowledge and will be binding on all Member States who accede to or ratify it.
+A landmark treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge (GRATK) was agreed among members of the World Intellectual Property Organization (WIPO) in May 2024.
+This treaty is the first in WIPO to specifically cover Intellectual Property and Traditional Knowledge and will be binding on all Member States who accede to or ratify it.

-The new Treaty creates a framework which requires patent applicants to disclose the source of genetic resources (GR) and associated traditional knowledge (TK) when these assets have been relied on for an invention.
-The treaty is limited to new patent applications and provides for penalties when patent applicants fail to disclose a source of GR and associated TK.
-This treaty will increase transparency in the patents system, supporting recognition and tracking for GR and TK used in new inventions.
+The GRATK treaty creates a framework which requires patent applicants to disclose the source of genetic resources and associated traditional knowledge when they have been relied on for an invention.
+This type of disclosure will increase transparency in the patent system, supporting recognition and tracking for genetic resources and associated traditional knowledge used in new inventions.
 Increased transparency in patents may encourage collaborations and benefit sharing between traditional custodians and other innovators.